Diagnosing HoFH

 Both raise your blood cholesterol to very high levels, so even though the genes are different, the effect on your body is similar.

-Listen to our webinar about what coronavirus means for you if you have HoFH.
+Watch our webinar video about what coronavirus means for you if you have HoFH.

 Our HEART UK experts clarify what the evidence and guidelines mean for you.
 We address your questions including who is high risk and who should be shielding.